pinitik1906/dwm/README.md

 ```

 ## configure
-to configure my dwm build, please only configure in `config.h`
+to edit my dwm build, please only configure in `config.h`